linjing-lab/porgo/README.md

 - verbose: *bool=False*, whether to output initial population when manually replace the random generated rule.

 train_gen:
-- cycles: *int=1000*, try to run serval times (until converged) when give a smaller cycle number if search bounds is in large space.
+- cycles: *int=1000*, try to run several times (until converged) when give a smaller cycle number if search bounds is in large space.

 result:
 - verbose: *bool=False*, whether to output console information after search populations was updated (check self.best and self.best_fit).